 Copyright protected.
 All rights reserved.

-This blog talks about inspirational autistic people and what their jobs are.
+This blog aims to highlight famous people who we’re most likely autistic!
 Autism is often overlooked in the world of fame; however there are often autistic people behind the worlds best inventions or movements.

 Albert Einstein is a German theoretical physicist who developed the theory of relativity.
 Possibly the most famous mathematician of all time, Einstein had a number of interesting characteristics that indicated he could be on the Autistic Spectrum.
 This includes difficulties socialising and his delayed speech as a child.
 As well as this, he was evidently very technical, leading experts to believe that he may have been on the Autistic spectrum.